Jim Nichol

-James Alastair Nichol (12 February 1932 — 22 November 2003) was a Scottish international rugby union player.
+James Alastair Nichol (12 February 1932 – 22 November 2003) was a Scottish international rugby union player.

-A speedy Royal HSFP scrum-half, Nichol was one of the fastest players in Scottish rugby at the time and possessed strong wrists, honed by his practise routine of using a ball filled with wet sand.
+A scrum-half for Royal HSFP, Nichol was one of the fastest players in Scottish rugby at the time and possessed strong wrists, honed by his practise routine of using a ball filled with wet sand.

 Nichol gained three Scotland caps during the 1955 Five Nations, scoring a try to help defeat Wales on his debut match at Murrayfield.
-He struggled for form the following season and didn't receive any further opportunities.
+He struggled for form the following season and did not receive any further opportunities.